Cleanup continues after weekend severe storms down large trees, limbs

 The Storm Prediction Center in Norman had more than 500 reports of wind damage and hail on Saturday across the country.

 The storm reports included a wind gust of 80 mph between Pryor and Salina, a gust of 75 mph near Oologah, and gusts of 70 mph in Catoosa and Sapulpa.
 Roof damage also was reported in Salina.
 According to the Oklahoma Mesonet, Saturday’s maximum wind gusts included 78 mph in Norman, 69 mph in El Reno, 65 mph in Vinita and 49 mph in Tulsa.

-The resulting damage involved the uprooting of many large trees and and snapping of limbs, with power lines also down.
+The resulting damage involved the uprooting of many large trees and snapping of limbs, with power lines also down.

 As of midday Monday, there still were about 400 customers without power in the Tulsa metro, AEP-PSO spokesman Stan Whiteford said.